oro13/oro13/README.md

 ### Hey there, I'm Feli 👋😄

-I'm a data scientist, machine learning engineer, and evangelist of Bayesian statistics.
+I'm a data scientist, machine learning engineer, and practioner/evangelist of Bayesian statistics.

 #### Current Projects: